mantidproject/download.mantidproject.org/instructions/Ubuntu.rst

 Stable Release
 --------------

-To install the current release via apt, first add the required repositories to the `sources.list`.
+To install the current release via apt, first add the required repositories and keys to the `sources.list`.
 This only needs to be done once.
 Open a terminal and run ::

     sudo apt-add-repository "deb [arch=amd64] http://apt.isis.rl.ac.uk $(lsb_release -c | cut -f 2) main"
+    # add the signing key
+    wget -O - http://apt.isis.rl.ac.uk/2E10C193726B7213.asc | sudo apt-key add -
     sudo apt-add-repository ppa:mantid/mantid

 and then install package with: ::